sancsoft/beegit.github.io/Product/_posts/2014-08-04-export-to-indesign.md

 ### Conclusion

 We're pretty proud of our export to InDesign feature and would love to know how you are using it or how we can make it better.
 Feel free to shoot us a tweet @[ProjectBeegit](https://twitter.com/ProjectBeegit) with any feedback or suggestions that you may have.

 ---

-JD Eaton is the co-founder and CMO of Beegit.
-Find him on Twitter @[designerjde](https://twitter.com/designerjde) or connect with him on <a href="https://www.linkedin.com/in/jdeaton">LinkedIn</a>.

----